Froyj/test-workshop/public/content.md

 * If the player's number **equals** the stored value, log **"*$player* wins"** (where *$player* is replaced by the player's name)
 * **Repeat** these instructions until the players win, or if it takes more than 5 rounds
 *  If the player **didn't found** the right price, log **"Game Over"**

+Don't hesitate to read again quests and contents about all the concepts that we used.

+**If you have doubts, test by yourself, experience is the best source of knowledge!**

+You will not break anything !